-Whether you haven’t found your working out groove after a PCS or two or you’ve recently trained for a marathon, the fact is, we can all use a bit of help sticking to our latest and greatest fitness goals.
+Whether you haven’t found your workout groove after a PCS or two or you’ve recently trained for a marathon, the fact is, we can all use a bit of help working toward our latest and greatest fitness goals.
 Individual willpower and commitment are definitely the first step to making progress, but outer accountability is another key to success.
 There are those moments when you need something as simple as a subtle correction in form, and there are the moments when you feel like giving up and need a great big boost past your mental block.
 Wherever you are in your journey, here are a few ways you can get the support and motivation you need to forge ahead.

 Work with a Coach

 There are all kinds of options for coaches out there depending on your budget.
 You can even find wellness professionals from the InDependent community here.
 Coaches range from one-on-one personal trainers to professional fitness coaches instructing you through an app like Gixo.
 You don’t have to spend a lot of money to see the huge benefits of having a coach work with you.
 First of all, they use their expertise to plan workouts that are as effective and efficient as possible.
 You just do your best while focusing on one exercise at a time.
 And, when you feel like maybe you can’t go on, the coach is there to build your mental game and keep you motivated for one…last…rep. Coaches keep you accountable, entertained, educated, and on track as you get stronger and stronger.

 Join a Community